cdapio/cdap/docs/loom-docs/source/guide/admin/server-config.rst

      - "jdbc:derby:/var/loom/data/db/loom;create=true"
      - JDBC connection string to user for database operations.
    * - loom.jdbc.validation.query
-     - "VALUES 1" when using default for loom.jdbc.driver, null otherwise.
+     - "VALUES 1" when using default for loom.jdbc.driver (Derby), null otherwise.
-     - Validation query used by JDBC connection pool to validate new DB connections.
+     - Validation query used by JDBC connection pool to validate new DB connections.  mysql, postgres, and microsoft sql server can use "select 1".  oracle can use "select 1 from dual".
    * - loom.jdbc.max.active.connections
      - 100
      - Maximum active JDBC connections.